 This article is just another Django Cheat Sheet that might help beginners to speed up their learning curve and code much faster projects with commercial value.
 For newcomers, Django is the most popular Python-based web framework initially released in 2003.
 Since then, Django has become a reference framework in the web development ecosystem mostly for the “batteries-included” concept and built-in security patterns coded by experienced developers.
 To make this article more useful and trigger curious minds into programming, a few open-source Django projects will be mentioned.

-- Scaffolding a Django Project and start it
+- Section #2 - Scaffolding a Django Project

 - Django Extensions – provides many useful helpers

 - Django-environ – manage the environment variables with ease

 - Django REST framework – a flexible toolkit for coding APIs fast

 - Django-Allauth – a popular module for social logins using Google, Facebook, Github, and many more